ringcentral/ringcentral-embeddable/docs/interact-with-calling-settings.md

 - Browser - make and receive calls using your computer’s microphone and speaker based on browser
 - RingCentral App - make and receive calls using your `RingCentral` desktop app
 - RingCentral Phone - make and receive calls using your `RingCentral Phone` desktop app
-- My RingCentral Phone
-- Custom Phone
+- RingOut

-For `My RingCentral Phone` and `Custom Phone`, they work with our [Ringout](https://support.ringcentral.com/s/article/85?language=en_US) mode.
+For `RingOut`, You can get full document here [Ringout](https://support.ringcentral.com/s/article/85?language=en_US) mode.
 Users also need to set `My Location` phone number.
 So when user creates a call, RingCentral will first call user's location phone number, then call correspondent's phone number.
 If user enables `Prompt me to dial 1 before connecting the call`, RingCentral will only call correspondent's phone number after user dials 1.
 Please refer to [here](https://support.ringcentral.com/s/article/85?language=en_US) for more detailed information.

-For `RingCentral App`, `RingCentral Phone`, `My RingCentral Phone` and `Custom Phone`, calls are on other devices, the widget can only get call event and information.
+For `RingCentral App`, `RingCentral Phone`, `RingOut`, calls are on other devices, the widget can get call event and information from APIs.
 And it is recommended to enable [active call control](disable-features.md#enable-active-call-control-feature), so user can also control the call in widget.

 ## Default option